 There are plenty of opportunities out there, with so many homes and local businesses with owners willing to pay someone else to clean.
-The key is figuring out how to market your cleaning business and turn potential customers into paying clients.
+The key is figuring out how to promote your cleaning business, and turn potential customers into paying clients.

 Setting up a cleaning business has a lot of advantages.
 For example, your startup fees are generally low, you don’t have to rent an office space, and you don’t have to take any special course, or get a license for residential cleaning.

 That being said, there are certain challenges you are sure to face.
 One of the biggest ones is getting new clients and keeping existing clients.
 The other, once you build your business, will be finding and retaining employees.

 There is no one definitive answer when it comes to how to promote your cleaning business.
 You may be wondering why you need to bother figuring out why you should advertise at all.